ShoalBase Contributor Guide

 general – grouping with no clear single purpose

-migration – coordinated movement between habitats or geographical regions
+migration – coordinated movement between habitats or regions

 Additional social modifiers

-hierarchical – known dominance or rank structure, possibly enforced by aggression
+hierarchical – dominance/rank structure, possibly enforced by aggression

 non-territorial – no defence of space